Flood Exposure and Asset Repricing

 This paper asks a simple question: do housing markets actually capitalize these flood risk signals?
 If home prices respond to LOMR reclassifications, it suggests buyers and sellers are pricing in government-assessed flood risk.
 If prices don't respond, it raises questions about whether flood risk information reaches or influences market participants.

-Using a staggered difference-in-differences design, this paper exploits the quasi-random timing of LOMR effective dates across U.S. coastal zip codes from 2009 to 2022 to estimate the causal effect of flood zone reclassification on home values.
+Using a staggered difference-in-differences design, this paper exploits variation in the timing of LOMR effective dates across U.S. coastal zip codes from 2009 to 2022 to estimate the effect of flood zone reclassification on home values.

 Data & Sample